lindbrook/packageRank/README.md

 With `cranlogs::cran_downloads()`, you specify a time frame using the `from` and `to` arguments.
 The downside of this is that you *must* use the “yyyy-mm-dd” date format.
-For convenience’s sake, `cranDownloads()` also allows you to use “yyyy-mm” or “yyyy” (yyyy also works).
+For convenience’s sake, `cranDownloads()` also allows you to use “yyyy-mm” or yyyy (“yyyy” also works).

 ##### “yyyy-mm”